IDMNYU/Ideation_PrototypingFall24LadyK/Future_weeklyBrief.md

 # [Future Project](Future.md) Weekly Brief

+### Semester Week 11 | Week 4: Future Project - Supporting, Researching, Connecting

+0. If you haven't, articulate your core idea and various aspects that you are looking at for The Future Project

+1. Identify 2-3 (more) resources to help your understanding of these concepts and to spawn other & connecting ideas.
+Annotate them, as to their use and their content and add them to your Future Project Annotated Bibliography.
+See Slack #random for an example of an annotation.

+2. Add to your Concept Map from your research.
+Reflect on these additions and tell us about them

+3. Add to your Mood Board

+4. Brainstorm/Mindmap Ideas for your Future Artifact.
+Tell us where you are at at the end of this.

+5. Start your Stakeholder list of people with reference to your Future World.

+6. Upload your work from in the in-class exercises: Sticky Steps and Headlines From the Future.
+How have these influenced your process and thinking?

+7. Reflection: Where are you at?
+What are you worried about with reference to this project?
+What do you need help with?

 ### Semester Week 10 | Week 3: Future Project - Articulating, Supporting, Researching

 0. Identify your core idea that you will be investigating in this world.
 Also articulate the other descriptors and enablers in play in your world.